The Sea Ceptor is a sea-based supersonic missile defence system developed for the British Royal Navy.

 Thales UK develops and manufactures the laser proximity fuse for the Sea Ceptor’s missile as part of a contract signed in January 2012.

-The British Navy completed firings of Sea Ceptor on HMS Argyll in September 2017, as a part of life extension of Type 23 class frigates.
+The British Navy completed firings of Sea Ceptor on HMS Argyll in September 2017, as part of the life extension of Type 23 class frigates.
 The Sea Ceptor firings on HMS Westminster were concluded in December 2017.
 The missile was also test-fired by the HMS Montrose.

 The Sea Ceptor missile system entered service with the British Navy in May 2018.

-Supersonic missile system design and features
+Sea Ceptor design and features

 The Sea Ceptor has a simple integration mechanism.
 It has a compact launch system that allows it to be deployed at various deck locations.
-The ‘soft launch’ technique reduces the weight of the system and provides installation flexibility.
+The “soft launch” technique reduces the weight of the system and provides installation flexibility.

-Sea Ceptor can respond to saturating attacks with its multiple channels of fire.
+It can respond to saturating attacks with its multiple channels of fire.
 It can protect an area of 1,300km² over land and sea.

 Sea Ceptor orders and deliveries